Amanda Milling: Political career

 After the election of Johnson as prime minister in July 2019, she was appointed as Deputy Chief Whip and Treasurer of the Household in his ministry.
 She voted for Johnson's Brexit withdrawal agreement in October 2019.
 In the 2019 general election, she was re-elected with an increased majority of 19,879 (42.9%).
 As part of the 2020 cabinet reshuffle, Milling was promoted to Chairman of the Conservative Party and Minister without Portfolio.

 At the 2021 British cabinet reshuffle, Milling was made the new Minister of State for Asia and the Middle East, making her the only cabinet minister to leave the cabinet whilst remaining part of the government.
 In May 2022, she visited the British Virgin Islands (BVI), an overseas territory, following the arrest by the Drug Enforcement Administration of former premier, Andrew Fahie, for alleged drug trafficking and smuggling in Miami, Florida.
 The following month, the government decided not to impose direct rule which had been recommended by the BVI's governor John Rankin as part of an inquiry into governance in the territory in April 2022 but instead allow time for reform by the local government overseen by Rankin.

 Milling endorsed Nadhim Zahawi during the July 2022 Conservative Party leadership election.
 She was succeeded as Minister of State for Asia by Zac Goldsmith and as Minister of State for the Middle East by Tariq Ahmad, Baron Ahmad of Wimbledon in September 2022.

 In the November 2023 British cabinet reshuffle, Milling was appointed a Lord Commissioner of the Treasury.
+She lost her seat in the 2024 general election to Labour Party candidate Josh Newbury.

+She joined the Tees Valley Combined Authority Independent Advisory Board and became a consultant for polling research firm JL Partners in 2025.